Charles Lightoller: Dunkirk evacuation

-In 1940, he, together with his son Roger and a young Sea Scout named Gerald Ashcroft, crossed the English Channel in Sundowner to assist in the Dunkirk evacuation.Manchester, William, and Reid, Paul, "The Last Lion: Winston Spencer Churchill Defender of the Realm 1940–1965", Little, Brown and Company, New York, Boston, London; First edition November 2012, Library of Congress card number 82-42972, ISBN 978-0-316-54770-3, pp. 83–84.
+In May 1940, Lightoller, together with his oldest son Roger and a young Sea Scout named Gerald Ashcroft, crossed the English Channel in Sundowner to aide in the Dunkirk evacuation.Manchester, William, and Reid, Paul, "The Last Lion: Winston Spencer Churchill Defender of the Realm 1940–1965", Little, Brown and Company, New York, Boston, London; First edition November 2012, Library of Congress card number 82-42972, ISBN 978-0-316-54770-3, pp. 83–84.
 Rather than allow his motor yacht to be requisitioned by the Admiralty, he sailed the vessel to Dunkirk.
 In a boat licensed to carry 21 passengers, Lightoller and his crew repatriated 127 British servicemen.
 On the return journey, Lightoller evaded gunfire from enemy aircraft, using a technique described to him by his youngest son, Herbert, who had joined the RAF and been killed earlier in the war.
 Gerald Ashcroft later recalled "We attracted the attention of a Stuka dive bomber.
 Commander Lightoller stood up in the bow and I stood alongside the wheelhouse.
 Commander Lightoller kept his eye on the Stuka till the last second – then he sang out to me "Hard a port!" and I sang out to Roger and we turned very sharply.
 The bomb landed on our starboard side."